Water on the Knee – Symptoms, Causes and Solutions

 Knee Arthritis – Common Water on the Knee Cause

 The two most common types of arthritis are rheumatoid and osteoarthritis.
 Both of these conditions result in the gradual breakdown of the knee joint – but in two completely different ways.
 Rheumatoid arthritis occurs when the body’s immune system malfunctions and starts attacking otherwise healthy joint tissue.
-This causes the joint to slowly degenerate causing pain and inflammation.
+This leads to the joint to slowly degenerate causing pain and inflammation.

 According to the Arthritis Foundation, osteoarthritis is the most common type of arthritis affecting over 31 million Americans.
 Osteoarthritis is characterized by the breakdown of cartilage between the bones in the knee joint.
-As the cartilage wears, bone on bone friction eventually results in the formation of bone spurs.
+As the cartilage wears, bone on bone friction begins to occur and eventually results in the formation of bone spurs.
 The lack of cartilage and abnormal bone growth causes joint swelling, pain, and stiffness.
 Treatment for osteoarthritis depends on a variety of factors, to learn more about the disease check out: Guide to Osteoarthritis Treatment Options

 When the uric acid crystallizes around a joint, it triggers a significant immune response.
 The onset of pain is unusually rapid and the swelling around the joint is visually apparent.
 One distinguishing factor with gout is that the pain typically occurs during the night.
-Risk factors that influence your risk of developing gout are poor diet, high body weight, and genetics.3
+Risk factors that influence your risk of developing gout are poor diet, high body weight, and genetic factors.3

 Bursae are small sacs of lubricating synovial fluid that are deposited in around your joints.
 They help ensure that tendons, ligaments, and muscles slide past each other with minimal friction.
 Sometimes due to excessive activity, they can become irritated and begin accumulating an excessive amount of synovial fluid.
 The prepatellar bursa is a common culprit for those experiencing excessive swelling and pain on the front of the knee cap.

-Cysts are kind of like bursae – bubbles of fluid, but different in the sense that they are generally unwanted and form in areas where they increase pressure and friction on the knee joint.
+Cysts are kind of like bursae – bubbles of fluid, but different in the sense that they are generally unwanted and form in areas where they increase pressure and friction in the knee joint.
 An example of this is the baker’s cyst – a common cause of knee pain and fluid build-up at the back of the joint.
-Here the bubble of synovial fluid causes noticeable localized swelling and may irritate you when bending the knee or squatting frequently.
+Here a bubble of synovial fluid causes noticeable localized swelling and may irritate you when bending the knee or squatting frequently.
 Cysts can resolve on their own, however, in extreme cases, they may need to be removed surgically.

 Tumors are similar to cysts in the sense they are unwanted outgrowths that interfere with normal joint function.
 The main difference is that rather than being full of fluid, tumors are masses of metabolically active cells that can continue to grow.
 Tumors can be cancerous and non-cancerous.
 Fortunately, the latter is more common, including mostly harmless cellular outgrowths like skin moles.
 Tumors around the knee joint are relatively uncommon, but if present they will cause noticeable fluid build-up, joint pain, and stiffness.
 Surgery is usually required to resolve the issue.